Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

 .. highlight:: jinja

-* AJAX file upload via iframe emulation support for jQuery.ajaxForm() plugin for IE9.
+* AJAX file upload via iframe emulation support for jQuery.ajaxForm() plugin in IE9 (minimally supported version of IE).
 * Setting current Django timezone via browser current timezone.
-* Getting current request in non-view functions and methods where no instance of request is available.
+* Getting current request in non-view functions and methods where Django provides no instance of request available.
 * Checking ``DJK_APPS`` applications views for the permissions defined as values of kwargs argument keys in `urls.py`_ ``url()`` calls:

  * ``'ajax' key`` - ``True`` when view is required to be processed in AJAX request, ``False`` - required to be non-AJAX;

-   Otherwise the view is allowed to be processed both as AJAX and non-AJAX, which is used by `grids`_ ``KoGridView`` to process HTTP GET as Jinja2 template view, while HTTP POST is routed to AJAX methods of the same view.
+   Missing key means that the view is allowed to be processed both as AJAX and non-AJAX.
+Such feature is used by `grids`_ ``KoGridView`` to share traditional and AJAX requests by single CBV class.
+HTTP GET is processed as non-AJAX Jinja2 template view, while HTTP POST is routed to AJAX methods of the same view.
  * ``'allow_anonymous' key`` - ``True`` when view is allowed to anonymous user (``False`` by default).
  * ``'allow_inactive' key`` - ``True`` when view is allowed to inactive user (``False`` by default).
- * ``'permission_required' key`` - value is the name of Django app / model permission required for this view to be called.
+ * ``'permission_required' key`` - value is the name of Django app / model permission string required for this view to be called.
  * ``'view_title' key`` - string value of view verbose name, that is displayed by default in `jinja2/base_head.htm`_ as::

     {% if request.view_title %}
         <title>{{ request.view_title }}</title>
     {% endif %}

-All of the keys are optional but some have mandatory restricted default values.
+All of the keys are optional but some have restricted default values.

 .. highlight:: python